 Each meal is carefully sourced to ensure the ingredients are harvested sustainably by farmers and fisherman who minimize their environmental impact.
 In the case of its salmon meals, Patagonia only purchases its fish from reef-net fishermen who harvest the salmon sustainably using solar-powered equipment.
 When you are buying a Wild Salmon meal from Patagonia Provisions, you know your money is going to support these local fishermen and their environmentally-friendly fishing practices.

-Order Patagonia Provisions' Organic Red Bean Chili for $7.00 on their website.
+Order Patagonia Provisions' Organic Red Bean Chili on their website.

 Freeze-dried backpacking food is a staple for long-distance hikers, but these mountain ramblers aren't the only ones who have discovered this lightweight method of preserving and storing food.
 It's been used for centuries and only in the past 100 years was it industrialized for commercial use.